dgaron/MiniMFE/README.md

 * Keeps a copy of T matrix transpose for locality improvement in the k loop
 * K loop inside reduce_MiniMFE_T_1() function placed directly in MiniMFE() function
   * Not strictly necessary here, but done in preparation of attempting to swap K & J loops

+### Transpose 1x
+* Stores the transpose of upper triangular matrix T in the unused lower triangle of the allocated memory space